Attention, incoming students:

 Step 1: Access all things Internet: Get your MIT Kerberos account.

-Undergraduate students: When you enrolled, you received your MIT ID and registered for your MIT Kerberos account.
+Undergrads: When you enrolled, you received your MIT ID and registered for your MIT Kerberos account.

-Graduate students: Register for an MIT Kerberos user account or follow the directions you received from your department.
+Grads: Register for an MIT Kerberos user account or follow the directions you received from your department.

 Step 2: Stay secure with 2-factor authentication.

 Duo two-factor authentication is required in order to access all secure websites at MIT.
 It works by combining both an initial login & a secondary approval of the login on a separate device like your mobile phone or a YubiKey.

 Certificates let you log on safely to MITnet and identifiy you and your computing devices to various websites.
 They expire every year in July.

 Step 4: Get to know (and love!) your MIT email account.

 Grads: In addition to your MIT Kerberos account, you may be assigned a departmental email address, e.g., @sloan.mit.edu, @math.mit.edu, or @csail.mit.edu.
 This account is separate from your @mit.edu account.
 Contact your department for more information.